Vaishnavib2010/Syntecxhub-Data-cleaning-utility/README.md

 ---

-## 📁 Project Structure
-diabetes-data-cleaning/
-│── Diabetes Missing Data.csv
-│── diabetes_cleaned.csv
-│── data_cleaning.py
-│── README.md

-🎯 Learning Outcomes
+## 🎯 Learning Outcomes

-Practical experience with real-world data cleaning Understanding data quality issues
+- Gained practical experience with real-world data cleaning
+- Developed an understanding of common data quality issues
-Writing reproducible preprocessing pipelines
+- Learned to write reproducible data preprocessing pipelines
-Using GitHub for project version control
+- Used GitHub for project version control and collaboration